Forming and registering your Oregon limited liability company requires five basic steps. And we’re here to guide you throughout the process.

 Although filing your operating agreement is not a state requirement, it’s important to have copies available in case they’re ever needed.

+Get an Employer Identification Number (EIN).
 Once your operating agreement is complete, you’re ready to move on to the fifth and final step — registering for an EIN and checking to see if your company needs any special permits or licenses.

 To get started, you’ll need to register your LLC with the Internal Revenue Service (IRS) by requesting an Employer Identification Number (EIN).
 Your company’s EIN is equivalent to a Social Security number, but for businesses.
-With your EIN, you can handle your taxes, set up a business bank account for your company, and hire employees.
+With your EIN, you can file your taxes, set up a business bank account for your company, and hire employees.

 If you only have one member in your LLC and no employees, you may not have to register for an EIN, although you might want to.
 Having an EIN can offer benefits, such as making it easier to separate your company’s taxes and assets from your personal taxes and assets.

 You can get your LLC’s EIN through the IRS website, by mail, or by fax, but if you’re unfond of dealing with that particular government agency, we can get it for you.
 Our EIN service is quick and eliminates the hassle.
+We can also help you get an EIN for an existing business.

 After you register with the IRS, find out if there are any special permits or licenses needed to operate your LLC in Oregon.
 A general business license is not required in this state, but your industry or county may require one.
 There could also be additional licensing your LLC requires on the local, state, or federal level, so you’ll need to do some careful research to find out what you need.